IOTechSystems/xrt-examples/AzureSphere/docs/bacnet-example.md

 mkdir bacnet-simulator
 ```

-From an other command-line terminal, scp over the BACnet Simulator
+From another command-line terminal, copy over the BACnet Simulator
-Lua script found in the bacnet-simulator directory of this
+Lua script found in the bacnet-simulator directory of using scp:
-repository:

 ```bash
 scp bacnet-simulator/example.lua pi@192.168.4.12:~/bacnet-simulator
 ```

-Close this terminal and go back to the command-line terminal
-that you ssh into the Raspberry Pi and start the BACnet
-Simulator with the following:
+On the terminal with the ssh connection to the Rasberry Pi start the BACnet Simulator with the following command:

 ```bash
 docker run --rm --name=bacnet-server -e RUN_MODE=IP -e BACNET_IFACE=eth0 \